-California has elected to provide for all populations (current, mandatory expansion and optional expansion) the current Medi-Cal mental health and substance use disorder benefits with the addition of any benefits covered by Kaiser Small Group that are not currently provided by Medi-Cal.
-Additions based on the Kaiser benefit design will not affect specialty mental health benefits, but will add individual and group mental health evaluation and treatment (psychotherapy); psychological testing when clinically indicated to evaluate a mental health condition; outpatient services for the purposes of monitoring drug therapy; outpatient laboratory drugs, supplies and supplements and psychiatric consultation to non-specialty benefits and will expand eligibility for three services currently available in the DMC program.
+California has elected to provide for all of the Medi-Cal populations (current and expansion) the current Medi-Cal mental health and substance use disorder benefits with the addition of any benefits covered by Kaiser Small Group that are not currently provided by Medi-Cal.
+These covered benefits are for all eligible Medi-Cal populations and not just the newly eligible.
+Additional benefits based on the Kaiser benefit design are:

-These three services are:
+- 1. individual and group mental health evaluation and treatment (psychotherapy) - 2. psychological testing when clinically indicated to evaluate a mental health condition - 3. outpatient services for the purposes of monitoring drug therapy - 4. outpatient laboratory drugs, supplies and supplements - 5. psychiatric consultation to non-specialty benefits

+These covered benefits also include the expansion of these three substance use benefits: